adrienpoly/rubyvideo/README.md

-# RubyVideo.dev
+# RubyEvents.org

-[RubyVideo.dev](https://www.rubyvideo.dev), inspired by [pyvideo.org](https://pyvideo.org/), is designed to index all Ruby-related videos from conferences and meetups worldwide.
-At the time of writing, the project has about 4000 videos indexed from 175+ conferences and 2500+ speakers.
+[RubyEvents.org](https://www.rubyevents.org) (formerly RubyVideo.dev), inspired by [pyvideo.org](https://pyvideo.org/), is designed to index all Ruby-related events and videos from conferences and meetups around the world.
+At the time of writing, the project has 6000+ videos indexed from 200+ events and 3000+ speakers.

 Technically the project is built using the latest [Ruby](https://www.ruby-lang.org/) and [Rails](https://rubyonrails.org/) goodies such as [Hotwire](https://hotwired.dev/), [Solid Queue](https://github.com/rails/solid_queue), [Solid Cache](https://github.com/rails/solid_cache).